 Burrow, however, is highly versatile - the framework is applicable for pretty much everything, ranging from supply chain database and distributed document ledger to voting and even DAO development.

 Out of the five, Fabric is the most talked about, in part because it was the first to enter the incubator, but primarily because of IBM's marketing efforts.
 Released in July 2017, Hyperledger Fabric was initially contributed as a joint venture of IBM and Digital Asset aiming to create an easy-to-adopt blockchain platform for large industrial networks.

 Fabric is so renowned that this word is often mistakenly used as a synonym to Hyperledger, which adds quite a lot of confusion to quite a lot of discussions.
 Originally the IBM OpenBlockchain project, Fabric is the only one whose architecture was developed before that of Ethereum blockchain.
 It wasn't affected by the latter and its architecture is distinctive.

 Yet another versatile framework, Hyperledger Fabric is a generic enterprise-grade software.
-The example of permissioned blockchain system run on Fabric is the Maersk's TradeLens Blockchain Shipping Solution
+An example of a permissioned blockchain system run on Fabric is the Maersk's TradeLens Blockchain Shipping Solution.

 The present-day blockchain-based banking app doesn't need a lot - just to mint/burn and transfer digital assets plus deal with some wallets.
 And that's what Iroha allows to develop the quickest and the cheapest way possible.